Things to do in Gimli, Manitoba (Interlake Region), Canada – Travel Tips

 Just a few minutes North of Hnausa is a long concrete pier that is very popular for fishing, so bring along your fishing rods if you like to go fishing.
 Be sure to get your provincial fishing license first.
 Last time we stopped there, we saw close to 70 people fishing.

 When leave Hnausa, you have to travel West to get back to Provincial Highway 8.
-Once you reach Highway 8, you can take a short detour (less than 10 minutes each way) to visit Arborg, which has a library, hospital, Co-op grocery store & pharmacy, Red Apple department store, several restaurants.
+Once you reach Highway 8, you can take a short detour (less than 10 minutes each way) to visit Arborg, which has a library, hospital, Co-op grocery store & pharmacy, Red Apple department store, and several restaurants.

 If you brought your own food, enjoy and a nice picnic area next to the river and small dam.